 - 4.7.
-Planting Operations: Planting operations shall be carried out in line with the requirements of BS4428:1989 Code of Practice for general landscape operations (excluding hard surfaces).

-- 4.8.
-Plant/ Tree Substitutions: Plants/ trees unobtainable or known to be unobtainable at the time of ordering are to have suitable substitutions submitted to the Contract Administrator for approval before making any substitutions.

-- 4.9.
-Planting, Handling, Storage, Transport and Planting: All plants and trees are to be handled, stored, transported, and planted to CPSE 'Handling and Establishing Landscape Plants'.
-All plants and trees are to be protected from frost and handled with care.
-Plants and trees are planted upright or well-balanced with the best side to the front.
+Planting Operations: Planting operations shall be carried out in line with the requirements of BS4428:1989 Code of Practice for general landscape operations (excluding hard surfaces). - 4.8.
+Plant Substitutions: Plants unobtainable or known to be unobtainable at the time of ordering are to have suitable substitutions submitted to the Contract Administrator for approval before making any substitutions. - 4.9.
+Planting, Handling, Storage, Transport and Planting: All plants are to be handled, stored, transported, and planted to CPSE 'Handling and Establishing Landscape Plants'.
+All plants are to be protected from frost and handled with care.
+Plants are planted upright or well-balanced with the best side to the front. - 4.10.

-- 4.10.
 Heeling In: After delivery, if planting is not carried out immediately, root-balled plants shall be placed next to each other and the ball covered with sand or fine soil and watered to prevent drying out.
-Bare-rooted plants shall be healed in by placing the roots in a prepared trench and covering them with fine soil which shall be watered in to avoid air pockets around the roots. - 4.11.
+Bare-rooted plants shall be heeled in by placing the roots in a prepared trench and covering them with fine soil which shall be watered in to avoid air pockets around the roots. - 4.11.
 Random Plant Layout: Unless otherwise stated on the drawing plants are to be evenly distributed throughout the bed, with densities as shown in the detailed proposals.
-All plants are to be evenly spaced to avoid straight lines. - 4.12.
-All Shrubs/ Herbaceous/ Conifer Plants: Planting holes to be excavated a maximum of 2 days before planting.
+All plants are to be evenly spaced to avoid straight lines.

+- 4.12.
+All Shrubs: Planting holes to be excavated a maximum of 2 days before planting.
 Holes are to be wide enough to accommodate roots when fully spread and 75mm deeper than the root system.
 Topsoil is then to be carefully backfilled into the planting holes.
 Plants to be well-firmed by heeling and the surface left neat and even.
 Care must be taken not to disturb the root balls of pot-grown plants and not let any roots dry out at any time. - 4.13.
-All plants and trees that are not planted on arrival on site must be watered frequently to prevent drying out.
-Plants and trees that have been allowed to dry out to the extent where their health is affected will be replaced at the Contractor's expense.
-Immediately before planting, all plants and trees will be well watered.
+All plants that are not planted on arrival on site must be watered frequently to prevent drying out.
+Plants that have been allowed to dry out to the extent where their health is affected will be replaced at the Contractor's expense.
+Immediately before planting, all plants will be well watered.
 Care will be taken during planting so as not to break up the root ball.